 (b) What knowledge does the Authority have of the Secretary of State's concern, expressed very late in the day, over a link between his about-to-be-made CPO3 decision and the earlier two CPOs?
 (I have reviewed data from several years of MHCLG CPO decisions and studied the ministry's detailed CPO internal procedures and flow charts.
 The Secretary of State's concern regarding Brent Cross CPOs seems to be unprecedented and unfairly expressed.)
 The Statements of Evidence submitted in support of all three CPO Inquiries clearly set out the interdependencies between the three CPO's.
 The Regeneration team is willing to clarify in response to specific references.
 15 7 John Cox Risk (a) Has the effect on risk for the Authority from the Hammerson postponement been fully anticipated in previously published Authority reports?
 If not, what extra risk do you now know that you have? (b) The Authority was intending not only to ringfence shopping centre business rates, but also to provide an open-ended subsidy until the station was 'profitable'.
 Do you agree?
 Is that need for subsidy still the case, and if there were to be no shopping centre, railway bridge, spine road or reduced new housing for instance, how does the station subsidy risk to the Authority change and has that already been fully documented? a) The risk of delay in programme has been anticipated.
 It was considered as part of the Full Business Case approved by HM Government.
 In this regard, I to the response to Question 1 advising that the Council is in discussions to update the funding strategy.
 This will be reported to the next Committee for consideration. b) The Council has not committed to an openended subsidy until the station was profitable.
 The Council is currently in discussions with Network Rail and the Train Operation Companies regarding future maintenance and ongoing costs.
-This will be reported to the Committee as part of the review on the Implementation Agreement with Network Rail to construct the station and the decision to proceed.
+This will be reported to the review on the Implementation Agreement with Network Rail to construct the station and the decision to proceed.

 (c) Is all the road-building and green space provision promised by Hammerson also postponed, and how does risk to the Authority change were there to be less new housing as a result? c) The road-building and green spaces are being provided by both the Shopping Centre and BXS.
 Much of the green space improvements are being provided by BXS.
 As stated in the report, Hammerson are currently reviewing their programme and an update will be reported to the Committee.
 This will include an update on the delivery of the infrastructure with Phase 1AN as well Phase 1BN (shopping centre).
 It is not anticipated that there will be less new housing as a result.
-16 7 7 John Cox Railway project timings (a) The Leader has approved the West London Economic Prosperity Board report which aims to fund and then open the West London Orbital Railway (WLO) route via Brent Cross West station by 2023.
+16 7 John Cox Railway project timings (a) The Leader has approved the West London Economic Prosperity Board report which aims to fund and then open the West London Orbital Railway (WLO) route via Brent Cross West station by 2023.
 Does the Authority therefore accept that the WLO and Brent Cross West station are concurrent projects, and that by using the Thameslink budget for its WLO study does the Authority concede that they are now irrevocably intertwined? (b) Does the Long Lead Procurement Implementation Agreement refer to items for the south sidings only, or does it also predetermine some of the design of the station?
-Will another Long Lead Procurement Implementation a) The Station project is now in the Governance of Rail Projects Investments Stage 5 (GRIP5), early works have commenced and main works due to start in early 2019.
+Will another Long Lead Procurement Implementation a) b) Governance of Rail Projects Investments Stage 5 (GRIP5), early works have commenced and main works due to start in early 2019.
 The WLO route is currently being progressed to GRIP 2.
-These relate to the rail systems and sidings.
-A separate Design Services Agreement / IA will be required for the GRIP 5 station design (i.e.platforms and bridge).
-This will be commissioned shortly in line with Government Approvals.